 Horses should be monitored daily and preferably more often.

-- Treatments: Schools are encouraged to develop relationships with a veterinarian and animal industry representatives (e.g. stock agent) familiar with horses.
+Treatments: Euthanasia: Schools are encouraged to develop relationships with a veterinarian and animal industry representatives (e.g., stock agent) familiar with horses.
 These contacts can be used for disease diagnoses, treatment options and dietary, husbandry and welfare advice.
 Veterinarians can also assist with advice for activities that may illicit pain where pain relief is required and for emergencies particularly when euthanasia is needed.
 Treatments must be documented in the appropriate records.
 Hoof care and mobility are important for horse health and schools should also seek advice from a farrier with regards to hoof shoeing and trimming where appropriate.
 Conditions on who can perform equine dentistry and pregnancy diagnosis by ultrasound apply.
-Consult with your equine veterinarian prior to undertaking these activities to comply with relevant legislation. - Euthanasia: Where an injury or illness is such that recovery is unlikely then a horse must be euthanised by a veterinarian.
+Consult with your equine veterinarian prior to undertaking these activities to comply with relevant legislation.
+Where an injury or illness is such that recovery is unlikely then a horse must be euthanised by a veterinarian.
 Schools should contact their local Veterinarian to discuss emergency treatment options prior to an event occurring when keeping horses.
-Any adverse event including death must be reported to the NGSAEC using the Adverse Events form.
-Forms must be returned to the NGSAEC within seven days of the event occurring. - Disposal/fate Horses can be sold privately at auction or consigned to abattoirs.
-Carcasses must be disposed of in accordance with local council regulations. - Holiday and weekend care: Horses can be sent home for the weekend or holiday periods with students providing consent is received from the school Principal and the parents on advice from a Veterinarian.
+Disposal/fate planning: Horses can be sold privately at auction or consigned to abattoirs.
+Carcasses must be disposed of in accordance with local council regulations.
+Holiday and weekend care: Horses can be sent home for the weekend or holiday periods with students providing consent is received from the school principal and the parents on advice from a Veterinarian.
 For safety reasons particularly, only experienced horse handlers should be caring for horses offsite.
 Staff should provide carers with animal care and record-keeping instructions, emergency contacts and provide appropriate equipment and food.
 Transportation should also be appropriate and safe for both humans and horses.
-Horses must be checked daily, records kept and any problems reported to the school immediately whether kept onsite or taken offsite. - Approved activities:Where an activity is not listed in this SOP, approval must be sought from the NGSAEC and confirmed before it can be undertaken.
+Horses must be checked daily, records kept, and any problems reported to the school immediately whether kept onsite or taken offsite.
+Approved activities: Where an activity is not listed in this ACIS, approval must be sought from the NGSAEC and confirmed before it can be undertaken.
 Safety is paramount when undertaking any activities with horses.
 All staff and students involved in these activities must understand the risks involved.
 Schools should choose horses that are accustomed to these activities with a quiet disposition.
 Pre-purchase examinations undertaken by a veterinarian and Hendra virus vaccination status of the horse should be considered by all schools when using horses for school activities.
+Activity: Capture, restraint and handling of horses Objective: To instruct students in the safe techniques for capturing, restraining, and handling of horses.
+Safety is paramount when undertaking any activities with horses.
+All staff and students involved in these activities must understand the risks involved.
+Schools should choose horses that are accustomed to these activities with a quiet disposition.
+Activity: Training for competition / showing Objective: To instruct students in the methods of training horses for competitions and showing Staff must be competent with horse handling and restraint and understand horse behaviour before undertaking these activities.
+Activity: Coat care and grooming Objective: To instruct students in coat care and grooming horses